SasciaSaske/input-system/main/README.md

-# Wonderland Engine Input System
+# Input System
-This is an easy-to-use and easily extendable [Input System](#input-system) for [Wonderland Engine](https://wonderlandengine.com/) capable of managing various types of input devices through a dedicated event-based system complemented by polling capabilities.
+This is an easy-to-use and easily extendable [Input System](#input-system) capable of managing various types of input devices through a dedicated event-based system complemented by polling capabilities.

 ## Customization
 You can extend the system by writing your own [Controllers](#controller), [Controls](#control), [Control Activators](#control-activator), [Modifiers](#modifier) and [Triggers](#trigger) using the provided classes and interfaces.